Quite simply, the regular practice of meditation can transform your life for the better!Ian Gawler

 IAN GAWLER’S BOOKS

-1. Meditation – an In-depth Guide, co-written with Paul Bedson.
-This is the most recent and comprehensive book and is the recommended starting point.
+2. Meditation – an In-depth Guide, co-written with Paul Bedson.
+This is very comprehensive book and good to follow up with after Blue Sky Mind.

-2. Peace of Mind provides an excellent but shorter overview of the theory and key techniques for meditation, contemplation and imagery.
+3. Peace of Mind provides an excellent but shorter overview of the theory and key techniques for meditation, contemplation and imagery.
 This book has assisted many people over 2 decades with recovery from illness and suffering.
-Highly readable for those with little or no experience.
+Highly readable for those with little or no experience; however, now out of print as superseded by Blue Sky Mind.

-3. Meditation – Pure and Simple.
+4. Meditation – Pure and Simple.
 Shorter again, this book focuses on deepening relaxation and specific techniques for moving past distracting thoughts into a deeper stillness.
-A little like a workbook that can be used for those who would like a shorter, more concise text
+A little like a workbook that can be used for those who would like a shorter, more concise text but also now out of print as superseded by Blue Sky Mind.

 EXPANDING YOUR MEDITATION PRACTICE

 There are many different kinds of meditation practised around the world and fundamentally they fall into three main categories.
-Once you have established a sound practice using the Mindfulness-Based Stillness Meditation (MBSM) approach, you may well benefit from learning and practising additional techniques
+Once you have established a sound practice using the Blue Sky Mind approach, you may well benefit from learning and practising additional techniques.

 Meditation for Health, Healing and Wellbeing.
-This approach is what has been presented so far with MBSM.
+This approach is what has been presented so far with Mindfulness into Stillness.
 It combines relaxation, concentration, mindfulness and the deeper stillness of meditation.
 The aim is to relax physically and then settle the ‘thinking aspect’ of the mind; returning to a state of deep, natural peace; deep natural balance.
-The recommended technique is Mindfulness-Based Stillness Meditation as described above.
+The recommended technique is Mindfulness into Stillness as described above.
 What is helpful is to develop your skills by practicing the individual techniques set out in the sequence of downloads that cover relaxation, concentration, mindfulness and stillness.

 Contemplation, Insight Meditation, or Analytical Meditation.
 This is where we use the mind more actively to investigate and understand an aspect of our lives, our consciousness, or even the stillness.
 This method has an aspect of inquiry.
 We are using the ‘thinking aspect’ of the mind to examine a question or idea.
 This is often effective for accessing our inner wisdom or intuition when used in combination with stillness.
 The theory and the practice of this method is presented by Ian on the download Inner Peace, Inner Wisdom